 As stated above, we consider that the appropriate primary reference market to be used in estimating WACC parameters for KPN cost of capital is the Eurozone market.
+We present evidence on Eurozone yields in Appendix A.1.
 We summarise key points regarding this evidence below:

 - Five governments in the Eurozone currently have index-linked bonds outstanding; France (known as OATis), Germany, Italy, Austria and Greece.
-France is the dominant issuer. - With the exception of the Austrian bond, we consider that the liquidity of all Eurozone bonds presented is comparable to the liquidity of nominal German government bonds. - Our preferred methodology as set out above uses the one year historical average of yield evidence and a maturity of 2007.
-There are no Eurozone index-linked bonds that match this criteria for which yield data is available.
+France is the dominant issuer as shown in Appendix A.1. - With the exception of the Austrian bond, we consider that the liquidity of all Eurozone bonds presented is comparable to the liquidity of nominal German government bonds. - Our preferred methodology as set out above uses the three year historical average of yield evidence and a maturity of as close as possible to the end of the regulatory period in 2011.
+Only France has bonds with a close maturity (one in 2011, one in 2012) issued before 2006, therefore ensuring three years of historical data. - We therefore consider 2 French bonds, maturing in 2011 and 2012, as our best evidence from the index-linked bond markets.
+This evidence is presented in Table 3.1.